-recently proposed in place of the traditional back-to-back power converter that uses 12 switches in total.
-The nine-switch converter has already been proven to have certain advantages, in addition to its component saving topological feature, using fuzzy logic controller to reduce the voltage sag and improve the power quality by using a integrated nine switch power conditioner.
-Aiming further to reduce its switching losses, an appropriate discontinuous modulation scheme is proposed and studied here in detail to doubly ensure that maximal reduction of commutations is achieved.
-With an appropriately designed control scheme then incorporated, the nine-switch converter is shown to favourably raise the overall power quality in experiment, hence justifying its role as a power conditioner at a reduced semiconductor cost.
+Unified power quality control was widely studied by many researchers as an ultimate method to improve the power quality .In this project we can used as a nine-switch power converter is an UPQC.It having two sets of output terminals was recently proposed in place of the traditional back-to-back power converter that uses 12 switches in total.
+The nine-switch converter has already been proven to have certain advantages, in addition to its component saving topological feature, using fuzzy logic controller to compensate the voltage sag and swell ,the harmonic current and voltage and control the power flow and voltage stability and reduce its switching losses, an appropriate discontinuous modulation scheme is proposed and studied here in detail to doubly ensure that maximal reduction of commutations is achieved.
+The nine-switch converter is shown to favorably raise the overall power quality inexperiment, hence justifying its role as a power conditioner at a reduced semiconductor cost.